Fabulani/tasks-for-splats/README.md

 Adding new projects follows this workflow:

 0. Create and checkout a new branch.
-1. Create a folder for the project.
+1. Create a folder for the project using the template `.templates/project`.
 Project folders usually contain the following:

    ```txt
    project_name/